danielabar/meblog/src/markdown/rapid-prototype-chatgpt-oas-breakeven-part1.md

 The first attempt is not too bad.
 Using ChatGPT saved me a lot of time in setting up the initial scaffold for rendering a chart and writing functions to generate the data.
 However, the resulting chart requires effort from the user to hover over the intersection point to see the details of the break even point.

-I asked ChatGPT if there was a way to add a marker of sorts on the chart for the intersection point and to label it the breakeven age.
+I asked ChatGPT if there was a way to add a marker on the chart for the intersection point and to label it the breakeven age.
 It told me that Chart.js has an [annotation plugin](https://www.chartjs.org/chartjs-plugin-annotation/latest/) for this purpose.
 It proceeded to generate some code but it didn't work.
 My research revealed that the annotation plugin is not built into Chart.js, but rather, a separate library needs to be pulled in.

 After explaining this to ChatGPT it modified the prototype to pull in the annotation plugin from a CDN, add an `annotations` section to the chart configuration, and a `findBreakevenAge` function, called when rendering the annotation: